Skip to main content

 Post-Wedding Clan Integration

 Despite Nauru’s matrilineal system where children affiliate with the mother’s clan, this ceremony strengthens inter-clan bonds.
 Urban ceremonies in districts like Aiwo feature formal presentations, while rural areas incorporate fishing rituals.
-Modern couples announce their integration through social media, maintaining connections with diaspora relatives.
+Modern couples often announce their integration through social media, maintaining connections with diaspora relatives.

-Wedding Costs in Nauru: Complete Budget Breakdown
+Wedding Costs in Nauru: Budget Considerations

 Regional and Religious Variations